 His determined spirit did not spring out of nowhere, his father Modesto Gomez was a dedicated family man along with his mother Matiana Gomez.
 Modesto dedicated 28 years of his life to the meat packing plant factory life in South Omaha, he was a hardworking immigrant from Zacatecas, Mexico.

 As a kid, Babe spent most of his time playing and adventuring his neighborhoods or the stockyards plaza where many of the neighborhood kids gathered.
 Jim Ramirez reminisced on days where himself and Babe were trouble makers, recounting on a memory where Babe crashed into a car with a sled, leaving a gash on his face.
+The memory bringing a smile to Ramirez’s face, recounting how they ran away from the driver due to panic.

-In the midst of the Korean war, Babe and his comrades of the Machine Gun Unit, assigned to East company, 2nd Battalion, First Marine Regiment were faced with a grenade and split second decision.
-In a matter of seconds and choices, Babe’s heroic thinking saved his comrades from fatality; he did so knowing it would cost him his life.
+Babe enlisted in the U.S. Marine Corps on August 11th, 1949 and was later called to active duty in October 1950.
+While fighting in the Korean War in September, Babe and his comrades of the Machine Gun Unit, assigned to East company, 2nd Battalion, First Marine Regiment were faced with a grenade and split second decision.
+In a matter of seconds and choices, Babe’s heroic thinking saved his comrades from fatality; Babe used his body to minimize the impact of an enemy grenade, saving his troop members, ultimately sacrificing himself.
+In the final letter to his mother, Gomez expressed how there would be no better reason than for a man to die for his country.